 Tour a NEW Pollinator Garden at OCT

 Orleans Conservation Trust, 203 South Orleans Road, Saturday, 12:30pm - 1:30pm, (Map location #11) The Orleans Conservation Trust is undertaking a project to convert traditional lawn to native pollinator habitat at their office at 203 South Orleans Road, Orleans.
 Learn about the many decisions involved in such a project, including how to design a native garden, where to source native plants, and how to effectively terminate an existing lawn.
-We will discuss the resources that informed such decisions, and how OCT is going about … [Read more...]
+We will discuss the resources that informed such decisions, and how OCT is going about this … [Read more...]

 Orleans Wastewater Treatment Facility Tour

 20 Overland Way, Orleans, MA Friday, June 6th, Sessions at 3:15 p.m., 3:45 p.m., 4:15 p.m. – registration only PLEASE ARRIVE 15 MINUTES BEFORE THE START OF YOUR TOUR.
 ALL TOURS WILL DEPART PROMPTLY AT THE SCHEDULED TIME.
 Join us on Friday, June 6th between 3:00pm to 5:00pm for tours of the Orleans Wastewater Treatment Facility at 20 Overland Way.
 The tour includes a walk-through of the facility and the opportunity to ask any questions you may have about the current plans for Orleans wastewater management.
-The facility … [Read more...]
+The facility includes … [Read more...]

 📌OPC April Bulletin

 It's almost time for the Orleans Town Meeting May 9th - 6:00 p.m. - NRMS Gym In preparation for this community event the Orleans Pond Coalition would like to bring the following items to your attention.
 A Town Meeting review letter from Orleans Select Person, Andrea Reed Andrea Reed on Environmental Progress:….
 ‘I strongly support (the articles for wastewater and budget question) and hope we pass.’
-Wastewater Progress: Articles 18 & 19/Ballot Question 2 Article 18 Sewer Assessment General Bylaw defines how we measure, … [Read more...]
+Wastewater Progress: Articles 18 & 19/Ballot Question 2 Article 18 Sewer Assessment General Bylaw defines how we measure, assess … [Read more...]

 PRESS RELEASE: Monday April 26, 2021